 It will take you longer to walk around and see everything, as you might end up waiting a lot longer on the steep stairs.
 If you are going to go during the peak period, consider booking really early or later in the day.

 English Heritage has tried to make most of Tintagel Castle as disabled friendly as possible but it is still very limited.
 Even with the new footbridge connecting the two sides and giving disabled people access to the Island.
 This is due to the geography of the historical site.

-Unfortunately, Tintagel Island and the beach is not wheelchair friendly.
+Unfortunately, Tintagel Island and the beach are not wheelchair friendly.

-You can take the ‘easy coast path’ walk from St Materiana which goes past Tintagel Castle.
-Or you can get some amazing views from Barras Nose headland on the Camelot Castle Hotel side.
-It is also a great spot for watching Tintagel Castle sunset.
+You can take the ‘easy coast path’ walk from St Materiana which goes past Tintagel Castle, the island, and the bridge.
+Or you can head to Barras Nose headland on the Camelot Castle Hotel side where you will get some amazing views of the Tintagel Castle and the bridge.
+It is also a great spot for watching the sunset over Tintagel Castle.

 ⇒ Make sure to wear comfortable walking shoes along the coast paths, as some bits are uneven.